Apply by Jan. 31 for Penn PORTAL career development funding to advance Learning Health System science. Learn more.

 Impact

-In May 2023, the automated program scaled to full clinical practice, becoming standard of care within the Department of Obstetrics and Gynecology.
+In May 2023, beginning with the fourth pilot, the program scaled to full clinical practice and is now the standard of care within the Department of Obstetrics and Gynecology.

 Way to Health Specs